malcolmchanhaoxian/Intel-Confidential-Compute-on-Google-Compute-Engine-/README.md

 ```

 #### Running Trust Authority CLI
-There are multiple commands you can run using the CLI but we are interested specifically in the ones that generated a valid attestation token (_trustauthority-cli token_)<br>
-You can use the help function to see all the optional arguemnets for the token function but the recommendation would be to use the following:
+There are multiple commands you can run using the CLI but we are interested specifically in the ones that generated a valid attestation token (_trustauthority-cli token_).
+You can use the help function to see all the optional arguemnets for the token function but the recommendation would be to use the below.
+For references, see [link](https://docs.trustauthority.intel.com/main/articles/integrate-go-tdx-cli.html)
 ```
 trustauthority-cli token -c <config.json file path> --policy-ids <policy ID number> --policy-must-match <boolean> --tdx true
 ```